 As seniors age, the possibility for a stroke to occur becomes significantly higher.
 While this is an uncontrollable risk factor of stroke, one of the best ways to prevent stroke among older adults is education.
 Whether you provide home care for a parent or are concerned about the health of an elderly loved one, make sure he or she is aware of the controllable risk factors of stroke.
-Experts of home care, San Antonio families can rely on, suggest doing so can ensure that your loved one strives to keep healthy habits even as he or she ages.
+Experts of in-home care, San Antonio families can rely on, suggest doing so can ensure that your loved one strives to keep healthy habits even as he or she ages.

 What Are Some Healthy Habits Seniors Should Follow in Order to Prevent Strokes?